 2014 – today

-Despite all efforts and a well-thought-out strategy, Gary Schoenfeld failed to save the brand, which gradually decreased its profits since 2008.
-2014 was the last year the company showed profit before bankruptcy.
+Despite all efforts and a well-thought-out strategy, Gary Schoenfeld failed to save the brand, which had been gradually declining in profits since 2008.
+2014 was the last year the company showed a profit before bankruptcy.

 As a sign of desperation to change the situation, the management updated the emblem to make the design more youthful and modern.